 Double brick allows solid construction which has little maintenance over time.
 It also offers durable structures in the event of a natural disaster, violent storm, or exposure to the elements over many years.

-Excellent sound insulation is also guaranteed due to the thickness of the bricks, so fewer noise complaints from room to room or house to house in medium to high-density developments.
-Properties that are made of double brick are not prone to damage by timber pests, including termites.
+Excellent sound insulation is also guaranteed in double brick homes due to the thickness of the bricks.
+This means fewer noise complaints from room to room or house to house in medium to high-density developments.
+By using double brick for your new home you ensure it is Properties that are made of double brick are not prone to damage by timber pests, including termites.

 Double Brick Cons

-Double brick construction can be significantly more expensive than other methods as it involves material and labour cost.
-It might take a long time to build a double brick property, and it does not provide the flexibility to make variations in the design once you build it.
+Using double brick construction can incur significantly higher expenses compared to other methods due to the additional material and labour costs involved.
+It might take long labour to build a double brick house, and it does not provide the flexibility to make variations in the design once you build it.

 The double brick walls also occupy a lot of space and can crack over time.
 It would be very costly to maintain.
-Home extensions and remodeling projects can be a bit more complicated due to the nature of double brick construction, as well.
+The complexity of home extensions and remodelling projects is increased with double brick construction due to its unique characteristics.

-It's important to know the difference between double brick and brick veneer when purchasing a property as the potential maintenance costs can vary greatly between the two.
+It’s important to know the difference between double brick and brick veneer when purchasing a property as costs and maintenance can vary greatly between the two.
 Our professional inspectors will be able to let you know what the prospective property was constructed with during your Building and Pest Inspection.